Chymyst/chymyst-core/docs/joinrun.md

 To facilitate this control, `JoinRun` implements the thread pool feature.

-Each reaction site uses two thread pools: a thread pool for running reactions (`reactionPool`) and a thread pool for injecting molecules and deciding new reactions (`joinPool`).
+Each RS uses two thread pools: a thread pool for running reactions (`reactionPool`) and a thread pool for injecting molecules and deciding new reactions (`sitePool`).

-By default, these two thread pools are statically allocated and shared by all reaction sites.
+By default, these two thread pools are statically allocated and shared by all RSs.

-Users can create custom thread pools and specify, for any given reaction site,
+Users can create custom thread pools and specify, for any given RS,
 - on which thread pool the decisions will run
 - on which thread pool each reaction will run